IAB logging and analysis

 • Filter: any

-You can create a custom report to display long-term IAB statistics based on connection events.
-Specify the following when creating the report:
+You can create custom reports to display long-term IAB statistics based on connection events.
+Specify these settings when creating the report:

 • Table: Application Statistics